LunarWatcher/se-data-dump-transformer/docs/meta/Hashes.md

 This document contains the hashes for the new data dump format.
 This document exists as [SE misunderstood a request to implement an automatic checksum feature](https://meta.stackexchange.com/q/402017), and later [failed to adequately separate revisions](https://meta.stackexchange.com/posts/411485/revisions), making it harder to tell what applies to what version.

+This list is stored independently to make sure the hashes can be trusted as reliable.
+Most of the hashes have been verified by the company, but some are entirely community-generated.
+Whether it's officially confirmed or not is explicitly noted with each hash.
+The hashes are stored as of 2024-06-30 rev1, as this is the first version with the new method where the hashes are necessary to confirm integrity.
+Since Stack Exchange, Inc. does not maintain their own, proper list where it's clear what revision the hashes are for, this separate list has to be maintained.
+An equivalent, unofficial list is also being maintained [on MSE](https://meta.stackexchange.com/a/402072), but it's harder to navigate due to the lack of `<details>`.

+At the time of writing, all checksums are SHA256.
+If this changes, an explicit note will be added.

 <!-- Template:
 <details>
 <summary>Date [rev N, only if there's multiple versions]</summary>